MonikaKonarska/Sales-Analysis-EDA/Visualizations.md

 In dataset are 12 columns.
 The dataset contains different kinds of variables - numerical or categorical.
-I used my function `DescribeVariables()` to get more infromations about structure of data.
+I used my function `describeVariables()` to get more infromations about structure of data.
 You can find code of this function in script prepare\_data\_func.R
 Here the results: <br/> <br/>